All Saints Day — October 31-November 2

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart. — Hebrews 11-12:3

-All about the All Saints Day triduum
+All about All Saints Day

 Over the centuries this celebration has been overlaid with the church’s imagination about the “immortality of the soul” and how a person satisfies the requirements for “going to heaven.”
 It has also been overlaid with all sorts of pre-Christian and non-Christian observances of death and the afterlife.
 In the United States, there is, at present, a renewed interest in Hallowe’en and the Day of the Dead, which are the days of the three-day observance that are most prone to abuse.
 They have become major holidays filled with lights and parades.
 So the whole holiday is worth studying, so we don’t fall into nonsense (or just swallow it whole) and don’t allow the church to lose honor because it is tied to falsity we can’t explain.